Categories

 With the guidance of experienced guides and professional hunters, both novice and seasoned hunters can enjoy a rewarding blesbok hunt.

 The white blesbok is known for its striking appearance, with its pure white coat making it stand out on the plains.
 As a trophy blesbok, it is highly sought after by hunters and collectors alike.
-The trophy horns of male white blesbok can reach a length of up to 20 inches
+The trophy horns of male white blesbok can reach a length of up to 20 inches, curved with sharp tips.
+Females’ horns are generally shorter and thinner than those of males, making the larger, thicker, S-shaped horns of males a key feature for identifying trophy quality.

 A white blesbok can net you a unique trophy to hang next to the common variety, making it a prized addition to any trophy room.